doged-io/doged/doc/build-unix.md

 Dependencies for the GUI: Ubuntu & Debian
 -----------------------------------------

-If you want to build dogecoin-qt, make sure that the required packages for Qt development are installed.
+If you want to build doge-qt, make sure that the required packages for Qt development are installed.
 Qt 5 is necessary to build the GUI.
 To build without GUI pass `-DBUILD_BITCOIN_QT=OFF` on the cmake command line.